Do you want to track the return on investment (ROI) of your advertising spend?

-Why Set Up AdWords Conversion Tracking in WooCommerce?
+Why Set Up Google Ads Conversion Tracking in WooCommerce?

-Setting up conversion tracking on your WooCommerce store tells you whether your advertising dollars pay off and allows you to track the ROI of the clicks on your ads.
+Setting up conversion tracking on your WooCommerce store tells you whether your advertising dollars are paying off by tracking the ROI of the clicks on your ads.

-You can track the ROI on your ads by measuring if an ad click leads to an action on your store that you deem to be of value.
-These actions are known as conversion.
+You can track the ROI of your ads by measuring if an ad click leads to an action on your store that you feel is of value (such as purchasing a product or signing up for a newsletter).
+These actions are known as conversions.

-With AdWords, you can track various types of conversions:
+With Google Ads, you can track different types of conversions, such as:

 Set Up Google Analytics in WooCommerce

-Before you enable AdWords conversion tracking, you might make sure that your site is connected to your Google Analytics account.
+Before you enable Google Ads conversion tracking, you’ll want to make sure that your site is connected to your Google Analytics account.

-This way you can track all eCommerce interactions and metrics like
+Then, enable Enhanced eCommerce tracking on your site.
+That way, you can track all eCommerce interactions and metrics like:

 Setting Up AdWords Conversion Tracking in WooCommerce

 Sign into your Google AdWords account.
-In the upper right corner, click the 3-dot icon, and then, click Conversions under Measurements.
+In the upper right corner, click the 3-dot icon, then click Conversions under Measurements.